-3H ISO Student major Sc hool Grade Level/Subject Cli nical Educator Date Please respond to each criterion and suggest goals for improvement when necessary: 1.
-Demonstrates Effective Interpersonal Skills: How well did he/she relate to students?
+30 Student Major hool Grade Level/Subject nical Educator Date ease respond to each criterion and suggest goals for improvement when necessary: Demonstrates Effective Interpersonal Skills: How well did he/she relate to students?
 Was a caring, open, positive and flexible attitude displayed when communicating with students, teachers, administrators and (if applicable) parents?
-2. Uses a Variety of Instructional Strategies: Some possibilities might include: guided reading, interactive writing, cooperative learning, using math manipulatives, project approach, inquiry, collaborative or team teaching, KWL, etc. (Describe methods used.)
-3. Demonstrates Knowledge of Content and Pedagogy: Displays a working knowledge of the content to be taught both in breadth and depth and is aware of the content requirements for the grade level being taught as per the state content standards and/or common core standards.
-4. Demonstrates Effective Management While Teaching: This includes classroom procedures and routines, discipline, transitions, and interactions with students.
+Uses a Variety of Instructional Strategies: Some possibilities might include: guided reading, interactive writing, cooperative learning, using math manipulatives, project approach, inquiry, collaborative or team teaching, KWL, etc. (Describe methods used.)
+Demonstrates Knowledge of Content and Pedagogy: Displays a working knowledge of the content to be taught both in breadth and depth and is aware of the content requirements for the grade level being taught as per the state content standards and/or common core standards.
+Demonstrates Effective Management While Teaching: This includes classroom procedures and routines, discipline, transitions, and interactions with students.

-5. Displays Professional Characteristics: Reflects on practice, sets manner, dependability, confidentiality, language, enthusiasm for teach goals for improvement, dress, ching, confidence.
-6. Responds to Individual Differences: Ethnicity, gender, age, religio on, special needs, etc. 7.
-Is Aware of the Duties and Responsibilities of the Teaching Prof fession: Ple Please comment as to the student's readiness for student teaching.
-Ready ☐ Ready with Reservations □ Not Ready ВН ase state suggestions for improvement in academic and/or profession SU student as he/she prepares for the teaching profession.
-CIINI cal Educator's Signature Date BHS U Student's Signature Date
+Displays Professional Characteristics: Reflects on practice, manner, dependability, confidentiality, language, enthusiasm for 6.
+Responds to Individual Differences: Ethnicity, gender, age, r religion, special needs, etc. 7.
+Is Aware of the Duties and Responsibilities of the Teaching g Profession: Please comment as to the student's readiness for student teac ching. ☐ Ready with Reservations ☐ Not Ready Please state suggestions for improvement in academic and/or profession student as he/she prepares for the teaching profession. essional growth that would be helpful to the Clinical Educator's Signature Date BHSU Student's Signature Date